-SOUTH CAROLINA REVENUE AND FISCAL AFFAIRS OFFICE STATEMENT OF ESTIMATED FISCAL IMPACT

-(803)734-3780 • RFA.SC.GOV/IMPACTS
+SOUTH CAROLINA REVENUE AND FISCAL AFFAIRS OFFICE STATEMENT OF ESTIMATED FISCAL IMPACT (803)734-3780 • RFA.SC.GOV/IMPACTS

 This fiscal impact statement is produced in compliance with the South Carolina Code of Laws and House and Senate rules.
-The focus of the analysis is on governmental expenditure and revenue impacts and may not provide a comprehensive summary of the legislation.
+The focus of

-H. 4919 Amended by House Judiciary on February 23, 2022 Bill Number:
+Bill Number: S. 0133 Amended by House Judiciary on May 3, 2022

-Author: Lucas
+Author: Massey